university-of-york/research-it-documentation/docs/source/getting_started/connecting_to_viking.rst

 To access Viking you'll need to be on the campus network or using the VPN :doc:`which you can read about here. </getting_started/connecting_off_campus>`

-For the time being if you are using the ``eduroam`` WiFi you need to connect to Viking as if you are off campus and use the University VPN.

 .. attention::